jyjor/angular-file-switcher/README.md

 **Angular File Switcher** is a simple plugin that switches between similarly named files within a directory.
 It is specifically designed for Angular component files.

-I built it as a reaction to Angular CLI QuickSwitch Plugin.
-While I find Angular CLI QuickSwitch Plugin valuable, it doesn't function _exactly_ how I want in all circumstances.
+I built this as a reaction to Angular CLI QuickSwitch Plugin.
+While I find it a valuable plugin, it doesn't function _ exactly_ how I want in all circumstances.
+Additionally, it has some buggy behaviors I needed to fix:

+* This plugin works with multiple tab groups how one would expect.
+* It doesn't unexpectedly rearrange the tab order.
+* You can optionally keep files open - by tab group or workspace
+* If you open a similarly named file using a non-file-switcher command (such as Ctrl+Click), you can optionally close other similarly named files.

 Use the `Angular File Switcher` → `Open Next Similarly Named File` action to cycle between component files in a directory.